 As I have shown, the default Finale big band template needs some work, as does the Sibelius one.
 I have worked on mine for many years, refining the settings and fonts.
 One thing I would suggest is that people avoid the ‘Jazz Font’ for text.
 It can be hard to read, especially its numbers.
 There are many other options out there.
 My template uses the ‘Swing Font’ for text.
 I like it because it is clean and easy to read.
 It does deviate from hand copying tradition in that it has lower case letters.
 All hand copyists used small upper case letters for lower.
 I use the ‘Jazz Font’ for the noteheads.
 The ‘Swing’ whole note is too small for my tastes; it looks like a half note.
 I also use the Sibelius Reprise font for my titles.
 It is the best I have found at replicating the look of the stamps used by hand copyists.

-I have been a Finale user for twenty years now.
+I have been a Finale user for twenty-five years now.
 I spend twelve hours a day on it; it is my instrument.
 What I like about it is how I can change nearly every setting and make the score look how I want, not how the program wants.
 However, it is not the program that makes the music or defines it.
 It is you, the composer.
 Don’t fall into the trap of letting the program dictate how your music looks or sounds.